jeffwilcox/jeffwilcox.blog/_posts/2013-09-11-mongodb-azure-linux-cli.md

 The short list of things that I prefer to have setup:

+- CentOS rocks ;-) use it!
-- Data drives should be separate from the OS drive
+- Data drives should be separate from the OS drive.
+RAID10 if you really want to, but that's beyond the scope of this today.
 - Data drives should be formatted with extfs4
-- The file system on data drives need not record access times (atime)
+- The file system on data drives need not record access times (no atime)

 ## MongoDB Clusters and Applications

-When you run a MongoDB replica set, you are actually running a system of slightly independent nodes that may or may not be available during maint., OS updates, etc.

-From an application standpoint, this means that connecting to a replica set is dependent on support in the MongoDB driver for the language/framework you are using.
-Over time things have improved as the MongoDB team has worked with open source library authors to get some consistency in the connection string and configuration situation.
+Your app will connect to your cluster deployment through the list of nodes to find the primary.
+Clients take care of figuring out the specifics.

 ### Connection strings